 - Now that you’re at the bottom, pause for a moment.
 Then push it up again to complete one repetition.

 - Slowly lower the bar by bending your elbows until it nearly touches your lower chest.
 Then lift the barbell above your chest, arms fully extended.
-Lower it to your upper chest and repeat until you finish all repetitions of your set.
+Lower it to your lower chest again and repeat until you finish all repetitions of your set.

 This exercise helps give you a strong upper body

 Bench pressing is an exercise that can give you a strong upper body with benefits reaching into all areas of life.

 - Building muscle.
 By the nature of bench pressing, you are utilising your chest muscles and shoulder blades to lift the weight up and hold it in place.
 The more muscle mass you have on your upper body, the more weight you will be able to lift!
 This can help increase strength in other exercises as well (like push-ups).

 - Improving posture.
 Bench pressing creates these big muscles that hold up so much weight.
 This helps keep your back straight and shoulders pulled back when doing other activities such as carrying groceries or lifting children!

 - Increasing testosterone levels.
 Having large muscles also makes our bodies produce more testosterone.
 This means stronger bones, improved cardiovascular health (because our heart needs oxygen), plus many other benefits!